-In 1733, some members of the Presbyterian Church in Whippany decided to gather for worship as a congregation in West Hanover (now Morristown); in 1756, the church received a charter issued by King George II of England; and in 1742, the congregation called Rev. Timothy Johnes as its first pastor.
-During his pastorate, the first church building was erected, enlarged and later used as a hospital when a smallpox epidemic when the Continental Army stayed in Morristown during the American Revolution.
+In 1733, some members of the Presbyterian Church in Whippany decided to gather for worship as a congregation in West Hanover (now Morristown).
+The church received a charter in 1756, issued by King George II of England.
+The congregation called Rev. Timothy Johnes as its first pastor in 1742.
+During his pastorate, the first church building, the "Meeting House," was enlarged and later given over for use as a hospital during a smallpox epidemic when the Continental Army stayed in Morristown during the American Revolution.

 At this time, George Washington received the Sacrament of Holy Communion during an outdoor service (as depicted in a window of the church sanctuary).
 In 1794, during the closing years of Mr. Johnes' long ministry, a second, larger colonial structure was built.